springfall2008/batpred/README.md

 You will see **predbat.iboost_today** entity which tracks the estimated amount consumed during the day, and resets at night

+If you have an incrementing Sensor that tracks IBoost energy usage then you should set **iboost_energy_today** sensor in apps.yaml to point to it and optionally set **iboost_energy_scaling** if the sensor isn't in Kwh.

 ### Debug

 **debug_enable** when on prints lots of debug, leave off by default